mdeguzis/documents/linux-applications/systemd/troubleshooting.md

-# systemd reservice reports bad; vendor preset
+# systemd service reports bad; vendor preset

 * `bad` : It shows Systemd Unit files status
 * you will find this option in system which use systemd